Orcomp/DemoWebsite/documentation/troubleshooting/troubleshooting.md

 1. To disable for the Rantt web Host only:

 Click Start, type **inetmgr**then press Enter.
-Note: If you do not have inetmgr installed, follow this procedure to add the [IIS Management Console](#Troubleshooting-IISManagementConsole) feature to Windows)
+Note: If you do not have inetmgr installed, follow this procedure to add the [IIS Management Console](#iis-management-console)

 Once in the Internet Information Services Manager open the section to the left to view the SMS website